Elizabeth Brydges: Married life

 Later in 1603 she married Sir John Kennedy, a Scottish member of the household of King James recently naturalised by Parliament as an Englishman.
 Marriages between Scottish and English courtiers and aristocrats were intended by the King to promote Anglo-Scottish unity.
 Kennedy however was already married and determined to get through Brydges's money.
 Her dowry was said to have been £16,500.
 She pursued a legal claim for her share of the Chandos estate and Sudeley in 1603.

+In 1605, Kennedy refused to pay a disputed bill for embroidered garments bought by Elizabeth in the 1590s, claiming they had already paid.
+The items are detailed in a Chancery bill.
 Kennedy's exact identity may be obscure.
 A John Kennedy had been a cup bearer in the Scottish household of Anne of Denmark, and John Kennedy, "apparent of Baltersan" was described as a royal servant in 1601.
 Anne of Denmark was discouraged from appointing a "Mr Kennedy" as her chamberlain in 1603.

 The king is said to have written a letter of recommendation in Kennedy's favour to Brydges' mother Lady Frances, and certainly wrote in 1604 to Grey Brydges, who disapproved of the marriage, instructing him to be kind to them.
 However, at some point, Kennedy's previous marriage was discovered, and the couple separated.
 Kennedy was still in favour at court and took part in the masque The Hue and Cry After Cupid on 9 February 1608, so presumably his troubles started in earnest after that date.

 Elizabeth made Kennedy move out of their house at Barn Elms.
 On 3 September 1609 she was asleep at midnight and a physician William Paddy was also in the house, when Kennedy attacked with a band of "furious Scots".
 According to Dudley Carleton the raiders were equipped with hot irons ready to mutilate Paddy, suspected to be having an affair with Brydges.
 They escaped via the back door in a state of undress and found safety in the house of her cousin Elizabeth, wife of Arthur Gorges at Chelsea.
 Gorges wrote that she arrived "lyker to dye than lyve".
-Brydges had been unwell, a list of Kennedy's debts include sums for Brydges's lodging, her servant, and expenses for her physic and pregnancy.
+Brydges had been unwell, a list of Kennedy's debts includes sums for Brydges's lodging, her servant, and expenses for her physic and pregnancy.
 Her child, Francis Kennedy, had died in November 1608.